Business Plan Examples and Sample For Students

 1.0 Executive Summary Of Business Plan

 BambooS Sdn.
 Bhd. company was created by a group of 10 students in the Basic Entrepreneurship course.
 This company is named BambooS.
 It produces and sells bamboo-based products.
-The capital S in the company’s name stands for straw.
+The capital “S” in the company’s name stands for “straw”.
 The original idea came from a student.
-We chose Bamboo as the main ingredient of the products.
+We selected bamboo as the primary material for the products.
 Currently, we focus on producing eco-friendly straws to serve our customers.
-The products are the best quality yet affordable straws.
+The products are high-quality yet affordable straws.

 Our product is also biodegradable as it is made from Bamboo.
 We also guarantee that customers can use our products many times.
-It is reusable and easy to wash and carry.
+It is reusable, easy to wash, and carry.
 The straw size is customizable.
-So customers choose the size based on their preferences.
-In addition, our specialty is not only in our product but also in our packaging.
+Customers select the size based on their preferences.
+In addition, our specialty extends not only to our product but also to our packaging.

-There are ten members in a group and each member will contribute RM 100.
+There are ten members in a group, and each member will contribute RM 100.
 The total paid-up capital is RM 1000.
 We set up our warehouse in the Serdang area to produce, package, and store our products.
-We are making the straw as per the customer’s demand and request.
-For the marketing part, we are advertising and promoting our product through social media sites, such as WhatsApp, Instagram, and Facebook, and e-commerce, such as Shopee.
-We adopt the lean canvas business model tool to assess the outcome of the business.
+We are manufacturing the straw in accordance with the customer’s specifications.
+For marketing, we are promoting our product through social media platforms (WhatsApp, Instagram, and Facebook) and e-commerce platforms (Shopee).
+We adopt the Lean Canvas business model canvas to assess the business outcome.

 2.0 Background of the Company